10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 Now, this might not seem like a Giving Tuesday idea, but #GivingTuesday is the perfect time to launch or promote your recurring or monthly giving program.

-When a donor sets up a recurring donation, they choose to give a predetermined amount of money on a regular basis.
+When a donor sets up a recurring donation, they choose to give a predetermined amount of money regularly.
 Many people like to give monthly, bi-monthly, or yearly, but they can give as frequently as they’d like.

 Great monthly giving programs have a much higher return on investment compared to one-time giving programs.
 The average recurring donor will give 42% more in one year than those who give one-time gifts.
 Monthly donors also have a greater lifetime revenue per donor.